-On January 28, 2011, a notice was given to the Company for the ₱4.0 billion development of a 7.4-hectare lot at the University of the Philippines' Diliman East Campus, also known as the UP Integrated School, along Katipunan Avenue, Quezon City.
-The Company signed a 25-year lease contract for the property on June 22, 2011, with an option to renew 58,000 sqm for another 25 years by mutual agreement.
-The project involves the construction of a retail establishment with 63,000 sqm of available gross leasable area and a combination of headquarter-and-BPO- type buildings with an estimated 8,000 sqm of office space.
+On January 28, 2011, a notice was given to the Company, that as the bidder with the highest responsive bid, it has been awarded the ₱4.0 billion development of a 7.4-hectare lot at the University of the Philippines' Diliman East Campus, also known as the UP Integrated School, along Katipunan Avenue, Quezon City.
+The Company signed a 25-year lease contract for the property on June 22, 2011, with an option to renew for another 25 years by mutual agreement of the parties.
+Subsequently, in 2015, the Company assigned the lease to Ayalaland Metro North, Inc. (AMNI).
+As of date, the retail establishment has a gross leasable area of approximately 61,000 sqm of available gross leasable area and a combination of headquarter-and-BPO-type buildings with an estimated 5,500 sqm of office space.
+As of the date of the Offer Supplement, the average annual rental amounts to ₱184.0 million which averages about 35% of gross revenues for the past eight (8) years.